Tuesday, November 5, 2024

 NEWS AND MINISTRY OPPORTUNITIES AT First Lutheran Church – Gainesville!

 ABOUT THIS DEVOTION - I retired at the end of August 2019 from serving as full-time senior pastor of St. John Lutheran Church in Palmer, AK.
 I was writing a weekly devotion previously entitled, "Thoughts from the Pastor."
 When I retired many asked me to continue writing these devotions.
 So I have continued writing.
 However, with life's changes I now call this weekly devotion "Journeys Through Life as a Child of God."
 Since I am no longer senior pastor at St. John, I felt it right to only send this message to those who asked to receive it.
-(Currently I am serving as Vacancy Pastor for First Lutheran Church in Gainesville, FL.)
+(However, I am currently as Vacancy Pastor for First Lutheran Church in Gainesville, FL.)

 So, if you stopped receiving these devotions and wondered why, now you understand.
 And, if you are now receiving these devotions and do not wish to receive them, please let me know, and I’ll gladly remove your name from my distribution list.
 My e-mail address is jonrock53@mtaonline.net.